RayTangCha/ClassIn-Mover/README.md

 - The patched classroom window will still be maximized, but you can place other windows above it or simply switch to another window.

-- Occasionally the program will not work, please exit the classroom and retry.
+- Occasionally the program will not work, please reopen `ClassIn` and this program.

 - The program will only patch one classroom window if you open two or more at the same time.